Overview

 Parameters

-- name of user to authenticate -
+• username - name of user to authenticate

 Response

-payload with the requested screenshot if available.
+On success, an image/png payload with the requested screenshot if available.

 Additional Notes